We often hear the term “rollover” in connection with retirement accounts.

 Got that?
 Just one.

-That means that if you do one on June 30 of 2015, you won’t be able to do another on January 1, just because we’ve moved into a brand new year.
-The 12 month rule means that you will not be able to do another indirect rollover until July 1 of 2015.
+That means that if you do one on June 30, 2020, you won’t be able to do another on January 1, just because we’ve moved into a brand new year.
+The 12-month rule means that you will not be able to do another indirect rollover until July 1, 2020.
 It doesn’t matter if you have 15 retirement accounts.
-You’ll be permitted only one indirect rollover per 12 month period – that’s it.
+You’ll be permitted only one indirect rollover per 12-month period – that’s it.

 It gets worse.